gradle/gradle-talks/talks/plugins/src/slides/02-concepts.md

 These *declarative* model elements (combined with other techniques) promote flexibility and build clarity.

+## Imperative vs. Declarative

+Gradle is mixed imperative & declarative.

+The goal is:

+* the build script is **declarative** (i.e. this is what I want).
+* the **imperative** logic (i.e. this is how things work) is provided by plugins (and assocatied objects)

+That is, plugins inject a DSL interface into the build script.

+## Declarative DSLs… why?

+Why bother with declarativeness, DSLs, plugins etc?

+1. Audience (what the build does usually more important than the how)
+2. Integrity (naturally resists ball of mud syndrome)
+3. Reuse (no copy/paste)
+4. Maintenance (decoupled code is easier to maintain)
+5. Understandability (small components are easier to understand)

 ## Gradle Plugins

 **Physically**, a plugin is *just* a reusable fragment of build logic.
 That is, there is no special plugin functionality.